This course ran in October 2014 and will be offered again in 2015.

 Hello and Welcome to Science Friction: The Science behind the news.
-Over the next 5 weeks we will introduce you to science topics that we often hear about in the media and we will talk to an expert to find out more about each one of these topics.
+Over the next 4 weeks (starting Mon 6th October 2014) we will introduce you to science topics that we often hear about in the media and we will talk to an expert to find out more about each one of these topics.
 This open course aims to build awareness and understanding about scientific issues that are important both locally and globally.
 The course seeks to bring a wide range of people together in a shared conversation about science.

 What is this course about?